valjean-framework/valjean/doc/src/devs/linting.rst

 .. _flake8_shutup:

 Sometimes, :command:`flake8` emits a warning, but you **know** that the warning is actually benign.
-For instance, the :mod:`sphinx` configuration file :file:`doc/src/conf.py` contains the following lines:
+For instance, the `sphinx` configuration file :file:`doc/src/conf.py` contains the following lines:

 .. code-block:: python